Why Hire Us?

 - Loss of consortium including the care and support that your loved one provided.

 - Pain and suffering experienced by the surviving family members.

 - Punitive damages where the responsible party’s conduct intentionally harmful or reckless.

 - Final expenses for funeral and burial or cremation.

 When you lose a loved one in an accident, it can be an overwhelming and painful time.
 You may have questions about your legal options and what you should do next.
 If a loved one was killed in a pedestrian accident or passed away later due to their injuries, our attorneys can advise you on your next steps.

 Helping Pedestrian Accident Victims Throughout South Carolina

 Pedestrians face unique challenges and dangers on the road.
 Distracted drivers, aggressive drivers, drunk drivers, and many other risks can threaten your health and your safety when walking.
 If you were injured in a pedestrian accident, get the experienced legal representation that you deserve.
 At Wilson & Luginbill, we’ve helped injury victims throughout the state pursue compensation for their injuries.
 Let us help you.

-If you have questions about your accident and your recovery, contact the dedicated South Carolina pedestrian accident attorneys at Wilson & Luginbill for a free consultation.
+If you have questions about your accident and your recovery, contact the dedicated Pedestrian Motor Vehicle Accident Personal injury lawyer in South Carolina at Wilson & Luginbill for a free consultation.
 Call us or use our online contact options now.